 One of the obstacles to bodhisattva discipline is an absence of humor; we could take the whole thing too seriously.
 Approaching the benevolence of a bodhisattva in a militant fashion doesn’t quite work.
-Beginners are often overly concerned with their own practice and their own development, approaching Mahayana in a very Hinayana style.
+Beginners are often overly concerned with their own practice and their own development, approaching Mahayana in a style that brings to mind the path of individual liberation.
 But that serious militancy is quite different from the lightheartedness and joy of the bodhisattva path.
 In the beginning you may have to fake being open and joyous.
 But you should at least attempt to be open, cheerful, and, at the same time, brave.
 This requires that you continuously take some sort of leap.
 You may leap like a flea, a grasshopper, a frog, or finally, like a bird, but some sort of leap is always taking place on the bodhisattva path.

 There is a tremendous sense of celebration and joy in finally being able to join the family of buddhas.
 At last we have decided to claim our inheritance, which is enlightenment.
 From the perspective of doubt, whatever enlightened quality exists in us may seem small scale.
 But from the perspective of actuality, a fully developed enlightened being exists in us already.
 Enlightenment is no longer a myth: it does exist, it is workable, and we are associated with it thoroughly and fully.
 So we have no doubts as to whether we are on the path or not.
 It is obvious that we have made a commitment and that we are going to develop this ambitious project of becoming a buddha.